 How the winter sports, outdoor and resort industries along with elected officials are embracing innovative business solutions to address climate change.

-• Patricia Campbell, President, Vail Resorts
+• Pat Campbell, President, Vail Resorts

 • Phil Weiser, Colorado Attorney General